ZanzyTHEbar/EasyNetworkManager-Docs/vitepress/docs/src/pages/library_guide/library.md

 ### Arduino IDE

-To install this library in your Arduino IDE, you must add all dependencies manually (sorry) and then download this repository as a zip file and add it as any other library :smile:.
+To install this library in your Arduino IDE, you must add all dependencies manually (sorry) and then download this repository as a zip file.

+Next, add the zip-file as any other library :smile:.

 ::: tip Help Wanted
 If you wish to make the installation of this library more ergonomic for Arduino IDE users, please make a pull request!